 Part 3c Planning Committee procedure rules

-3.2 Both an objector or an applicant (or their nominated agent) may speak at Planning Committee except on those applications where
+3.2 Objectors and the applicant (or those speaking on behalf of the applicant) may speak at Planning Committee except on those applications where

 · another body directs refusal